 The WPLC Board will contract annually with one of the Partners or another agency of its choosing to act as its agent and business manager on such terms as are mutually acceptable.

 The WPLC fiscal agent will invoice Partners for annual assessments and services as required.
-Payment of such invoices is due within 60 days.
+Payment of such invoices is due within 60 days of receipt.

-The WPLC Board may form any committees and/or task forces that it deems necessary to its operation, and dissolve any such subgroups that it deems no longer necessary.
-All subgroups are advisory to the WPLC Board.
-The WPLC Board must ratify policy and budget recommendations of all subgroups.

-The WPLC Board may from time to time either undertake projects of various sorts or entertain member requests to undertake such projects.
-The WPLC Board retains full decision making authority regarding such projects, including any grant funds to be allotted to them, who may participate, at what cost, and on what terms.

-The WPLC Board may contract with any other agency, as appropriate and within the agreed upon budget, to provide goods or services or to receive goods or services.
-The terms for the provision or receipt of goods or services will be specified in an agreement executed by the WPLC Board and the other agency.

 The WPLC Board or its appropriate subgroup will develop guidelines to accompany these operating principles.
 These should include materials selection methodologies and policies, the determination of circulation periods, and so forth.